-- Buckling analysis shall be performed using generally accepted methods and theories.
-Alternative criteria shall be approved by Tasneef - 5.2.3 The effect of pre-strains geometrical and construction faults shall be taken into account when critical buckling stresses are evaluated.
+analysis 5.2.2 Buckling shall be using generally accepted methods performed and theories.
+Alternative criteria shall be approved by Tasneef.

+effect pre-strains 5.2.3 The of due geometrical and construction faults shall be to taken into account when critical buckling stresses are evaluated.